Last updated : November 4, 2024

 - Connecticut

 In these states, marijuana is regulated and laws are enforced much like those for alcohol.
 For example, several states provide that only individuals over the age of 21 may buy and possess marijuana.
-It’s a crime in those states to buy or give marijuana to those under the age of 21.
-In each of these states, it still remains a crime to drive while impaired by marijuana.
+It’s a crime in those states to purchase or give marijuana to those under the age of 21.
+In each of these states, it is also a crime to drive while impaired by marijuana.

 Medical use